Carl1073/ITP3006/README.md

 # ITP3006
-A homework for the website
+A homework for the website about mental health club